kymirisgoatfrr/GoodbyeDpi-DESTROYER3000/README.md

 3-Reboot in SafeMode

+4-Either Sign the script yourself, or make a new text file and copy the script there

-4-Run this script [Remove-GoodbyeDPI-Complete.ps1](Remove-GoodbyeDPI-Complete.ps1) in an Admin Powershell
+5-Run this script [Remove-GoodbyeDPI-Complete.ps1](Remove-GoodbyeDPI-Complete.ps1) in an Admin Powershell

-5-You're free of GoodbyeDPI and all the misery it caused to your mental health and your computer's connection
+6-You're free of GoodbyeDPI and all the misery it caused to your mental health and your computer's connection